-Two main challenges for deep submicron integration are high power density and process variation [1].
+Two challenges for deep submicron integration are high power density and process variation [1].
 The power density for a System-on-Chip (SoC) during test compared to its normal operation is high enough to put testing in trouble by considerably raising the overheating risk [2].
 Efficient temperature-aware test scheduling techniques have been developed in order to minimize the test application time and avoid overheating [3, 4].
 These methods neglect, however, the thermal consequences of the process variation and focus only on minimization of the test application time while maintaining the chips temperature under a given limit [3, 4].

 The negative thermal consequence of process variation is unpredictability of the thermal behavior of the chip.
 It means that identical test vectors will result in a variety of different temperatures for different chips and cores.
 The difference between the expected temperature (estimated by simulation) and the actual temperature (measured by sensors) is called temperature error, which captures all errors generated due to different power/temperature-related effects.
-These effects include ambient temperature fluctuations, voltage variations, and process variation.
-For traditional technologies, temperature error is small enough to be negligible or to allow worst-case design with negligible performance penalty [3, 4].
+These negative effects include ambient temperature fluctuations, voltage variations, and process variation.
+For traditional technologies, temperature error is small enough to be negligible or to allow worst-case design with negligible performance penalty [3, 4]

 The general trend of increase in power density and process variation will eventually lead to a situation where temperature errors cannot be ignored any longer.
-Therefore, the thermal consequences of the process variation should be taken into account in order to develop efficient test.
-In [5], two process variation aware methods are proposed in order to maximize the test throughput by considering the thermal-safety as a part of the test cost.
+Therefore, the thermal consequences of the process variation should be taken into account in order to develop efficient test process.
+In [5], two process variation aware methods are proposed in order to maximize the test throughput by considering the thermalsafety as a part of the test cost.
 However, one of the proposed methods in [5] does not react to temperature deviations, and the other does not handle intra-chip process variation and rapid temperature error changes.
 In this paper an adaptive test scheduling method is introduced which navigates the tests according to the intra-chip process variation and temporal deviations in temperature errors.
-It makes use of multiple on-chip temperature sensors to provide on-line intra-chip temperature information.
+It makes use of multiple onchip temperature sensors to provide on-line intra-chip temperature information.

 A dynamic thermal-aware test scheduling technique using on-chip temperature sensors is proposed in [6] in order to cope with the power/temperature simulation inaccuracies in static scheduling.
 Thermal simulations are performed during the test in order to enable the earliest thermal-safe start of the next test [6].
-This method does not handle the process variation and besides, it requires excessive Automated Test Equipment (ATE) resources to run the thermal simulation during test.
+This method does not handle the process variation and besides, it requires excessive ATE resources to run the thermal simulation during test.
+In this paper, we introduce a method to address process variation with ATE resources as a constraint.